matthew-andrews/workshop-making-it-work-offline/01-introduction/dysfunctional-family.md

 - But still only a small amount of space available on most browsers
 - Very *fast*
 - Only supports strings
-- Not sent on http request (only available client side)
+- Not sent on HTTP request (only available client side)
 - Synchronous, which can cause performance issues

 ### Local database (WebSQL, IndexedDB)